nopemachine/lars.guide/index.md

-## Warning

 Welcome to my the site where I keep the notes I make while learning the [Tekken 7](https://en.wikipedia.org/wiki/Tekken_7) character [Lars Alexandersson](https://en.wikipedia.org/wiki/Lars_Alexandersson).

-I am not an expert and if you don't want to end up a scrub you should disregard everything I write here.
+> :warning: I am not an expert and if you don't want to end up a scrub you should disregard everything I write here.
 You've been warned.

 ## Moves